Tuesday, March 31, 2026

 Assistant understands meaning, jewelry language, attributes, and context.
 It learns from your entire design history across RhinoArtisan, Rhino, Matrix, RhinoGold, and MatrixGold files, allowing you to instantly find designs, similar pieces, pricing data, collections, and production details simply by asking in natural language.

-Assistant works directly with real geometry and executes the commands that already exist inside RhinoArtisan.
-By simply writing in natural language, you can modify stone geometry following existing concepts, control weight and prepare designs for production, generate presentation-ready renders by describing materials or lighting, automatically create technical reports, validate manufacturing requirements, and activate manufacturing mode with automatic pricing.
+Assistant works directly with real geometry and executes the commands already available in RhinoArtisan.
+By simply writing in natural language, you can modify stone geometry following existing concepts, control weight and prepare designs for production, generate presentation-ready renderings by describing materials or lighting, automatically create technical reports, validate manufacturing requirements, and activate manufacturing mode with automatic pricing.

 ExactFlat Pattern Making by Sabit

-Unlock the full potential of your design and manufacturing workflows by mastering 3D-to-2D digital pattern creation inside
+Unlock the full potential of your design and manufacturing workflow by mastering 3D-to-2D digital pattern creation inside

-Rhino using the ExactFlat plugin with this course given by Rhino's Authorised Reseller, Sabit.
+Rhino using the ExactFlat plugin with this course given by Rhino Authorised Reseller, Sabit.

 From model preparation through flattening, quality control, and export for fabrication, you’ll gain real skills you can apply immediately to upholstery, soft goods, composites, and industrial design projects.